Model Number: OLED55-H1

 With the Vizio OLED TV (OLED55-H1), Vizio has smashed open the lower end of the OLED market, and if I were LG or Sony, I’d be worried right now.
 This set may not quite match their lower-priced models in terms of picture quality or depth of features, but the entry-level LG BX OLED and more premium LG CX OLED are priced at $1,599 and $1,799 respectively, and the Sony Bravia A8H OLED rings in at $1,899.
 Paying just $1,299 for all you get with the OLED55-H1 is a no-brainer, and the microscopic sacrifices you have to make to get that price are a cinch to justify.

 Sure, for sheer value, you still can’t beat the TCL 6-Series Roku TV (R635), which boasts amazing visuals and costs almost half as much—but it’s not an OLED.
-Vizio’s TV is as impressive in its class as the 6-Series is in its own.
+Vizio’s TV is as impressive in its class as the 6-Series is in its own, and one of the best 4K TVs around.
 If you’ve been slavering over the pictures you see on OLED panels, but have been put off by the prices, the Vizio OLED TV (OLED55-H1) is the TV you’ve been waiting for.